astra-vision/PODA/README.md

 ### Results
 We show some results of PØDA for object detection.
 The metric is mAP%.

-![08/07/2024] For the Night-Clear and Day-Foggy results, we corrected the evaluation bug from the original paper where the test split was mistakenly used instead of the train split for testing
+![08/07/2024] For the Night-Clear and Day-Foggy results, we corrected the evaluation bug from the original paper where the test split was mistakenly used instead of the train split for testing.

 <p align="center">
   <img src="./images/PODA_for_OD.png/" style="width:75%"/>